lyndsey-ferguson/fastlane-plugin-test_center/docs/feature_details/tests_from_xcresult.md

 # ☑️  tests_from_xcresult

 Performing analysis on an `.xcresult` bundle?
-Get the failing and passing tests using this action.
+Use this action to get a Hash of two arrays:
+1. An array of `:passing` test identiers.
+2. An array of `:failed` test identifers.

+A test identifer is the full name of the test that ran `testSuite/testClass/testMethod`.

 ## Example